Ctrl-F to search within page

 1934 - Gail Rheingold, 8730 Sunset Boulevard, Los Angeles CA. This was not a house; it was for King's Club Bar.
 Destroyed in 1965 for Sunset Towers.

 1934 - The W. E. Oliver House, 2236 Micheltorena Street, Silver Lake area of Los Angeles CA. Commissioned 1931.
 Top photo is an early draft; the house was reduced in size when finally built.
+Featured in the 1938 Book of Small Houses.
 Sold to Hugh D. and Julie Oliver.

 1935 - The Lionel Stander Remodel, 2006 La Brea Terrace, Los Angeles CA. Original was a 1908 farm house.
 Appears to have been renovated several more times.
 Sold before 2005 to the Michael and Robin McConnell Family Trust.
 Sold in 2010 to Lucas White and Normandie Keith.